 The Lowdown: At-home ramen kits will become a weekday soup dinner favorite this fall and winter.
 Kits come with broth, noodles and garnishes for the classic chicken, shoyu, tonkotsu and vegetable options and a seasonal offering (currently green chile and chorizo).

 The Lowdown: Decide from the dinner menu or a Bear Basket, a chef-chosen three-course dinner for $50 per person.
 Baskets include two starters, a large and small main dish with two sides and dessert.
 Cocktails, mocktails, margaritas and more can be added.

 Where: 200 Columbine St. #110, Denver

 The Lowdown: Party Packs ($65) serve up to five people and come with a bottle of house margarita with six servings.
 Packs include guacamole, caesar salad with chicken, made with cotija cheese and avocado, and six street tacos with a choice of two proteins — grilled chicken, carnitas and black bean sweet potato.

 Where: 1165 S. Broadway, Denver

 The Lowdown: Select a four-course dinner for one (focaccia, roasted vegetables or salad, pasta and a cookie for $25) and pick up market sauces, butter, spices and desserts.

 Where: 2639 W. 32nd Ave., Denver

-The Lowdown: Easily plate a meal at home with focaccia, olives and a meat and cheese picnic basket for starters, handmade pastas, salmon with San Marzano tomato rice and charred broccolini, half brick chicken, lemongrass Tender Belly pork cheek and belly and other main courses, finish with gelato, cake slices and truffles for dessert, and serve with wines, beers and liquors by the bottle or prepare cocktail kits.
+The Lowdown: Easily plate a meal at home with focaccia, olives and a meat and cheese picnic basket for starters, pastas, samosas and finish with gelato, cake slices and truffles for dessert, and serve with wines, beers and liquors by the bottle or prepare cocktail kits.